sergiorozada12/neural-machine-translation/README.md

 # Neural Machine Translation (NMT)

-This repo uses a HuggingFace model to translate a CSV.
+This repo uses a HuggingFace model (raw or ONNX) to translate a CSV.
 To run the translator use the following command:

 ```
-python main.py data/dataset.ca.csv data/dataset.es.csv
+python main.py data/dataset.ca.csv data/dataset.es.csv onnx
 ```